Andy Taggart

 He has held an “AV” rating from Martindale-Hubbell® for 25 consecutive years.

-Andy has served as Chairman of the Greater Jackson (MS) Chamber Partnership, and was named by Governor Phil Bryant as Co-Chairman of the Mississippi Department of Corrections Task Force on Contract Review and Procurement, to provide advice and recommendations for restoring public confidence and trust in the operations of state government in the wake of public corruption charges.
-Andy also served as a gubernatorial appointee to the Mississippi Judicial Appointments Advisory Committee.
+Andy previously served as Chairman of the Greater Jackson (MS) Chamber Partnership, and was named by Governor Phil Bryant as Co-Chairman of the Mississippi Department of Corrections Task Force on Contract Review and Procurement, to provide advice and recommendations for restoring public confidence and trust in the operations of state government in the wake of public corruption charges.
+Andy also served as a gubernatorial appointee to both the Mississippi Judicial Appointments Advisory Committee and the Mississippi Arts Commission.

 Andy is the co-author of two popular books.
-Mississippi Politics: The Struggle for Power, 1976-2008, re-released in 2009, was first published by the University Press of Mississippi in November of 2006 and earned two literary awards in the first year of publication.
+Mississippi Politics: The Struggle for Power, 1976-2008, re-released as a second edition in 2009, was first published by the University Press of Mississippi in November of 2006 and earned two literary awards in the first year of publication.
+The third edition of that book is to be published in late 2026.
 His lighter book of political anecdotes, Mississippi Fried Politics: Tall Tales from the Back Rooms, was released in November of 2008.
 Andy has authored or co-authored works published by The University of Mississippi Law Journal, The Mississippi Lawyer, The Journal of the Mississippi Academy of Sciences, The Journal of Mississippi History, and is a frequent contributor to business and trade periodicals.

 He was elected to a term of service on the Madison County, Mississippi, Board of Supervisors, beginning a four-year term in 2003.
 Andy was elected President of the Board in January 2007, where he served until the end of his term in early 2008.